 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 1 Community Form: Goal 1 6.
 Discourage non-residential expansion into existing residential areas unless applicant can demonstrate that any adverse impact on residential uses will be mitigated.
 Evaluation of impacts may include, but not be limited to, displacement of residents, loss of affordable housing units, traffic, parking, signs, lighting, noise, odor, and stormwater.
-Appropriate transitions from non-residential to residential uses should depend on the pattern of development of the Form District and may include natural vegetative buffers, landscaping or the use of higher density residential and/or non-residential. √ The proposal is for a non-residential expansion into a residential area.
-The applicant proposes to rezone to a low-intensity office-residential district, which will create minimal adverse impacts on adjacent residential uses.
+Appropriate transitions from non- residential to residential uses should depend on the pattern of development of the Form District and may include natural vegetative buffers, landscaping or the use of higher density residential and/or non-residential. ✓ The site is adjacent to an existing activity center and would be an extension of the existing activity center.
 2 Community Form: Goal 1 7.
-Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. √ The subject site is located on a transit corridor, Herr Lane.
+Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. ✓ Taylorsville Road is a major arterial and transit corridor at this location.
 3 Community Form: Goal 1 8.
 Encourage industries to locate in workplace Form Districts or in areas readily served by infrastructure and transportation facilities, including transit, rather than isolated industrial sites.
 NA The proposal is not for industrial zoning.
 4 Community Form: Goal 1 15.
-When reviewing proposals for siting hazardous uses and uses with air, noise and light emissions, ensure disadvantaged populations are not disproportionally impacted. √ The proposed zoning would not permit hazardous uses or uses with air, noise or light emissions.
+When reviewing proposals for siting hazardous uses and uses with air, noise and light emissions, ensure disadvantaged populations are not disproportionally impacted. ~ The proposed zoning district would not permit hazardous uses.
+Uses with air, noise and light emissions must comply with LMCO and LDC requirements.